-As a result, a waste charge is now part of our Budget.
-Separated from the general rates, this will cover the extra costs of existing and new waste services.
+To achieve this, Council is proposing a waste charge in the draft Budget.
+Separated from the general rates, this would cover the extra costs of existing and new waste services.

 Most Victorian councils already have a separate waste charge.
 As well as handling these extra costs, a waste charge is more transparent as you can see exactly what you are paying for these services on your rates notice.

-Fairness is at the heart of the change to our Rating Strategy from Net Annual Value (NAV) to Capital Improved Value (CIV).
-This simpler mechanism based on a property's market (sale) value, rather than the rental value, will help us more fairly distribute rates through the use of differential rating mechanisms.
+Fairness is at the heart of the proposed change to our Rating Strategy from Net Annual Value (NAV) to Capital Improved Value (CIV).
+This simpler mechanism based on a property's market (sale) value, rather than the rental value, would help us more fairly distribute rates through the use of differential rating mechanisms.
 Under the NAV system, changes in property valuation since 2016/17 have seen a rates distribution shift of up to \$900,000 away from commercial and industrial properties to residential properties.

-In another first, this year's Budget includes an Enterprise Asset Management Plan to guide how we look after our City's assets - from parks and playgrounds to roads and our historic Town Halls.
+In another first, this year's draft Budget includes an Enterprise Asset Management Plan to guide how we look after our City's assets - from parks and playgrounds to roads and our historic Town Halls.
 Our community expects all these assets to stay in good condition and this plan shows the proposed spending on maintenance, renewal, upgrades and new infrastructure to deliver this outcome.

-Ultimately, our Budget is about achieving the 10-year Community Vision embedded in our Council Plan - Proudly Port Phillip: a liveable and vibrant City that enhances the wellbeing of our community.
+Ultimately, our draft Budget is about achieving the 10-year Community Vision embedded in our Council Plan - Proudly Port Phillip: a liveable and vibrant City that enhances the wellbeing of our community.